techtile-by-dramco/cla-paper-measurements/04-energy-harvester-signals/README.md

 The goal is to investigate whether we can measure this with the MSO64B scope and get an approximation of the harvester threshold voltage.

+Because the harvester input impedance is not a perfect 50 ohms, some of the power will be reflected.
+This power will also be forwarded to the scope via the RF splitter, leading to incorrect measurement results.
+Solution, the RF circulator can deflect the reflected power from the harvester to a third port where a 50 ohm termination ensures that this power is absorbed.

 ## Measurement procedure

 * 1️⃣: Sample CH1 and CH2 with MSO64B scope